DelphinusLab/zkwasm-book/c1_beginner/c1_quickstart/c2_prepare.md

 }
 ```

-Simlarly the Makefile used to generate WASM from RUST is the following:
+Similarly the Makefile used to generate WASM from RUST is the following:
 ```
 build:
 	wasm-pack build --release --out-name rust-sdk-test.wasm --out-dir pkg --features wasmbind